One Day in Vienna Itinerary

 The 5.3 km (3.3 mile) Ringstraße, is the grand boulevard that circles the first District, Vienna’s historical centre.
 The Ringstraße replaced the old city walls and was built during the reign of Emperor Franz Joseph.
 The Ringstraße is home to many of Vienna’s most important architectural buildings, most of which are worthwhile to visit.

 We recommend taking a tram clockwise around the Ringstraße starting from the Vienna State Opera on Tram #1 in the direction of Prater.
-A complete journey takes ~30-40 minutes.

 There are two trams that travel the circuit around the Ringstraße.

-This tram tour can cost as little as 2.40€ (single use ticket) or 8€ (24-hour ticket allowing you to hop-on/hop-off).
+This tram tour can cost as little as 3.00€ (single use ticket purchased online) or 9.70€ (24-hour ticket purchased online) allowing you to hop-on/hop-off, taking breaks and visiting the sites.

 Two main hop-on-hop-on-off options are the Vienna Sightseeing bus and The Big Bus Tour.
 The Bus tours also include Prater, Belvedere and Schönbrunn – but you can easily get to all those sights by public transport.